Dragon Ball Z: Music

 Kenji Yamamoto composed the score for Dragon Ball Kai.
 The opening theme, "Dragon Soul", and the first ending theme used for the first 54 episodes, "Yeah!
 Break!
 Care!
 Break!", are both performed by Takayoshi Tanimoto of the unit, Dragon Soul, in Japanese.
 Sean Schemmel, Justin Cook, Vic Mignogna, Greg Ayres, Sonny Strait and Brina Palencia performed the English version of the opening theme, while Jerry Jewell performed the English version of the ending theme.
 The second ending theme, used from episodes 55–98, is "Kokoro no Hane" (心の羽根) performed by Team Dragon, a unit of the idol girl group AKB48, in Japanese and Leah Clark in English.
 On March 9, 2011, Toei announced that due to Yamamoto's score infringing on the rights of an unknown third party or parties, the music for remaining episodes and reruns of previous episodes would be replaced.
-Later reports from Toei stated that except for the series' opening and closing songs, as well as eyecatch music, Yamamoto's score was replaced with Shunsuke Kikuchi's from Dragon Ball Z.
+Later reports from Toei stated that except for the series' opening and closing songs, as well as eyecatch music, Yamamoto's score was replaced with Shunsuke Kikuchi's score from Dragon Ball Z.

 The music for The Final Chapters is composed by Norihito Sumitomo.
 The opening theme is "Kuu Zen Zetsu Go" (空•前•絶•後) by Takayoshi Tanimoto of Dragon Soul, while the first ending song is "Haikei, Tsuratsusutora" (拝啓、ツラツストラ) by Japanese rock band Good Morning America, and the second "Junjō" (純情) by Leo Ieiri from episode 112 to 123.
 The third ending song is "Oh Yeah!!!!!!!" by Czecho No Republic from episode 124 to 136, the fourth "Galaxy" by Kyūso Nekokami from 137 to 146, and the fifth is "Don't Let Me Down" by Gacharic Spin from 147 to 159.
 The international broadcast features two pieces of theme music.
 The opening theme, titled "Fight It Out", is performed by rock singer Masatoshi Ono, while the ending theme is "Never Give Up!!!", performed by rhythm and blues vocalist Junear.